Rohan-s18/Intro-to-Linux-and-C/README.md

 Basic C programs are from Kernighan, Ritchie's *Intro to C programming language*. http://cslabcms.nju.edu.cn/problem_solving/images/c/cc/The_C_Programming_Language_%282nd_Edition_Ritchie_Kernighan%29.pdf

+The prac1 directory contains some slighly more advanced source code like multithreading with shared memory and mutex thread locking.

 The C programs contain (but are not limited to):
 1) File Manipulation
 2) Text Manipulation